Erron Kinney: Regular season

+Playoffs

 Life after football

 Interested in fire safety since childhood, on July 28, 2008, Kinney was sworn in as a firefighter in the fire department of the Nashville, Tennessee suburb of Brentwood.
 In 2004, Tennessee governor Phil Bredesen appointed him to a seven-year term with the Tennessee State Firefighting Commission, an organization that tests and certifies firefighters in the state.
 Kinney was a captain with the St. Andrews Fire Department in Charleston, South Carolina.
 He was hired as the first fire chief for the City of Mt.
 Juliet, Tennessee Fire Department on March 12, 2013.
 In 2015 he resigned from Mt Juliet.
-On July 1, 2017 he was appointed chief of the Sherborn, Massachusetts fire department.
+On July 1, 2017, he was appointed chief of the Sherborn, Massachusetts fire department.
 On September 10, 2019, Kinney was selected to be the Fire Chief for the town of Norfolk, MA.

 He conducts a youth football camp at Lipscomb University in Nashville, Tennessee every summer.